Announcement of vacancies in the AStA

 Information about an application and the further process

-The application must contain
+The application must include:

-on page 1:
+On page 1:

-on page 2:
+On page 2:

-The application must not contain
+The application must not include:

-• CV, photo, certificates or similar
+- CV, photo, certificates, or similar documents

-The Presidium will invite all applicants to the StuPa meeting on July 15, 2025.
+The Presidium will invite all applicants to the second StuPa meeting on May 5, 2026.

 Basic requirements for working in a department/working group

-Furthermore, as a departmental representative, you can implement your own projects within the department, contact the relevant departments regarding problems within the university, or develop projects together with them.
+Furthermore, as the head of a department or working group, you can implement your own projects within the department/working group, contact the relevant university offices regarding problems, or collaborate with them on projects.

-You don't have to implement your ideas alone - you can also develop ideas with people outside of the AStA.
+You don't have to implement your ideas alone – you can also develop ideas with people outside the AStA.

-For volunteer work, there is an expense allowance, which is paid per department or working group.
-According to the Student Union's financial regulations, the expense allowance per department/working group is currently €400 per month.
-If the department/working group is staffed by two people, two-thirds of the expense allowance is paid per person.
+Volunteers receive an allowance, which is paid per department or working group.
+According to the student body's financial regulations, the allowance is currently €453 per month per department/working group.
+If a department/working group is staffed by two people, each person receives two-thirds of the allowance.

 University Democracy Department